stasemsoft/FontysICT-sem1/docs/artificial-intelligence/ai.md

-# AI and GenAI learningmaterial, artificial intelligence
+# AI and GenAI, artificial intelligence

 - ## What is AI?